helena-intel/readmes/openvino_llm_model_export_npu.md

 python -m pip install "optimum-intel[openvino]"@git+https://github.com/huggingface/optimum-intel.git
 ```

+If you install in an existing environment, make sure that your OpenVINO version is at least 2025.1.

 ## Convert the model to OpenVINO.

 For NPU, it is important to export with "NPU friendly settings".
 These are: symmetric INT4 quantization (`--weight-format int4 --sym`) and for models larger than >4B channel-wise quantization (`--group-size -1`).
-For models smaller than <4B channel-wise quantization is not required, but it does speed up inference and model loading and has a lower memory footprint. `--awq --dataset wikitext2` is a setting to improve model output quality.
+For models smaller than <4B channel-wise quantization is not required, but it does speed up inference and model loading and has a lower memory footprint. `--awq` is a setting to improve model output quality.
 It is not related to NPU and can be omitted.

 In this example we use the model meta-llama/Llama-3.1-8B-Instruct.
 To use another model, replace that with the model_id from https://huggingface.co

 ```
-optimum-cli export openvino --sym --weight-format int4 --group-size -1 --awq --dataset wikitext2 -m meta-llama/Llama-3.1-8B-Instruct Llama-3.1-8B-Instruct-ov-int4-sym
+optimum-cli export openvino --sym --weight-format int4 --group-size -1 --awq --m meta-llama/Llama-3.1-8B-Instruct Llama-3.1-8B-Instruct-ov-int4-sym
 ```

 See `optimum-cli export openvino --help` for all options.
 Using `--scale-estimation` could improve accuracy - but it can take quite a lot of time to export the model.